Best eco-friendly home and cleaning products

 Toothpaste tablets are sent with plastic-free packaging.
 Once opened, you can store them in an airtight container (e.g. a glass bottle, which they also sell).
 To use the tablets, simply crush them against your teeth and use a wet toothbrush as normal.

-It costs just over £5 to buy one of their glass bottles, and around £13 for 125 toothpaste tablets (enough for two months of brushing twice a day).
+It costs just over £5 to buy one of its glass bottles, and around £46 for a 12-month supply.

 Smyle sells toothpaste tablets with and without fluoride.
 It's generally recommended to use toothpaste with fluoride – talk to your dentist if you're looking for advice about this.